djmiro0/Capital-city-guesser/2 16.02 use-case-fetch-example/use-case-fetch-example/README.md

 This contains our spinner.
 We are using the spinner inside ListPosts.jsx.

 ## App.js
-In app.js you can see many of the above components used together.
-App.js also has a button element that allows us to hide or display the ListPosts component.
+In `App.js` you can see many of the above components used together.`App.js` also has a button element that allows us to hide or display the `ListPosts` component.
 This is also done using conditional rendering:
 ``` javascript
   function ContentPosts(){
     if(showPosts){